-- The Internship/Practicum requirement consists of 700 clock hours of fieldbased experience (Practicum - 100 hours; Internship - 600 hours).
+- The Internship/Practicum requirement consists of 700 clock hours of field-based experience (Practicum 100 hours; Internship 600 hours).
 Specific requirements for the Internship and Practicum courses can be found in the Internship/Practicum Application packets.
-Students are required to be covered by insurance provided with an American Counseling Association student membership.
-Students are responsible for obtaining their own personal ACA Student Membership. - Students are required by the State Department of Education to pass the Praxis Specialty Area Test in School Counselor with a score of at least 580 to be eligible for licensure as a PreK-12 School Counselor in Tennessee.
-Students in other states are responsible for following the licensing policies of their respective governing boards.
+Candidates are required to be covered by insurance provided with an American Counseling Association student membership.
+Candidates are responsible for obtaining their own personal ACA Student Membership. - Candidates are required by the State Department of Education to pass the Praxis Specialty Area Test in School Counselor with a score of at least 580 to be eligible for licensure as a PreK-12 School Counselor in Tennessee.
+Candidates in other states are responsible for following the licensing policies of their respective governing boards.

-Mental Health Counseling (Non-School)
+Clinical Mental Health Counseling (Non-School)

-The focus of the Mental Health Counseling concentration is to prepare counselors as leaders with the knowledge, skills, proficiencies, and dispositions to meet the changing counseling needs of clients in the community agency and mental health settings.
-The purpose of the program is to prepare students for effective performance in professional positions in counseling as encountered within community settings.
-In addition to the aforementioned 36 core hours, students will be required to complete the following:
+The focus of the Clinical Mental Health Counseling concentration is to prepare counselors as leaders with the knowledge, skills, proficiencies, and dispositions to meet the changing counseling needs of clients in the community agency and mental health settings.
+The purpose of the program is to prepare candidates for effective performance in professional positions in counseling as encountered within community settings.
+In addition to the aforementioned 36 core hours, candidates will be required to complete the following:

-Mental Health Counseling Concentration Specific Classes - 24 credit hours
+Clinical Mental Health Counseling Concentration Specific Classes - 24 credit hours

-CG 509 Foundations of Mental Health Counseling 3 credit hours CG 551 Personality and Mental Health 3 credit hours
+CG 509 Foundations of Mental Health Counseling 3 credit hours CG 551 Personality and Mental Health 3 credit hours CG 651 Evidence-based Treatment and Treatment 3 credit hours Planning

-CG 651 Evidence-based Treatment and Treatment 3 credit hours Planning CG 669 Psychopharmacology for Counselors 3 credit hours CG 699 Internship and Seminar in Mental Health 6 credit hours Counseling CG/EDUC Two Electives (3 credit hours each) 6 credit hours
+CG 669 Psychopharmacology for Counselors 3 credit hours CG 699 Internship and Seminar in Mental Health 6 credit hours Counseling CG/EDU C Two Electives (3 credit hours each) 6 credit hours

-Additional Mental Health Counseling Licensure Requirements:
+Additional Clinical Mental Health Counseling Licensure Requirements:

-Graduates of Lincoln Memorial University's Mental Health Counseling program will satisfy the State of Tennessee's academic coursework requirements for licensure in professional counseling (LPC).
-After graduating, students must pass a national counselor certification test (NCE) and complete post master's supervision hours prior to LPC licensure, as stipulated by the related Health Licensing Board.
-Students majoring in Mental Health Counseling are required to be covered by insurance provided with an American Counseling Association student membership.
-Students are responsible for obtaining their own personal ACA Student Membership.
+Graduates of Lincoln Memorial University's Clinical Mental Health Counseling program will satisfy the State of Tennessee's academic coursework requirements for licensure in professional counseling (LPC).
+After graduating, candidates must pass a national counselor certification test (NCE) and complete post master's supervision hours prior to LPC licensure, as stipulated by the related Health Licensing Board.
+Candidates majoring in Clinical Mental Health Counseling are required to be covered by insurance provided with an American Counseling Association student membership.
+Candidates are responsible for obtaining their own personal ACA Student Membership.